 Essex Business School provides you with the knowledge and skills required to compete in today’s competitive job market.
 In 2015, 84% of our undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating (DLHE 2015 leavers).

-Many of our recent graduates work for a wide range of high-profile companies including:
+Many of our recent graduates work for a wide range of high-profile companies and exciting SMEs including:

 - Bank of England